 The distinction between raw and boiled linseed oil lies primarily in their respective drying times.
 Raw linseed oil dries gradually, owing to its unaltered composition.
 In contrast, boiled linseed oil undergoes a treatment process that accelerates drying time.

-This alteration makes boiled linseed oil an attractive option for projects where expedited drying is essential, such as woodworking projects with tight deadlines.
+This alteration makes boiled linseed oil an attractive option for projects where expedited drying is essential.
+For woodworking projects where I’m pressed for time, this has reliably been my preferred option.

 Composition and Benefits of Raw Linseed Oil